quicwg/base-drafts/draft-ietf-quic-transport.md

 this completely solves the problem and no further measures are necessary.

-* Sending the disable_active_migration transport parameter informs the client that any address change is likely to terminate the connection, which may lead it to use more aggressive timeouts or terminate connections when its IP address changes.
+* Sending the disable_active_migration transport parameter informs the client that any address change is likely to terminate the connection, which can lead it to use more aggressive timeouts or terminate connections when its IP address changes.